San Francisco, California

 Absent pretense or an ultra-fabulous method, Shannon McCollum is the visionary of choice among underground kings and modern day musical legends.
 Just as Langston Hughes penned verses for everyday people, McCollum's legacy is anchored in the heart of common folks who appreciate his endearing photographs.

 When & Where

-Sight+Sound is a unique gallery located in Atlanta, Georgia specializing in contemporary works of art and 2-channel high-end audio.
+Sight+Sound is a unique gallery located with in Ligne Roset in the heart of Atlanta, Georgia specializing in contemporary works of art and 2-channel high-end audio.